sefop/.github/profile/README.md

 The gap has two root causes ([Kanewala & Bieman, 2014](https://pubmed.ncbi.nlm.nih.gov/25125798/)):

-1. **Cultural** — OR scientists are not trained in software engineering, and often do not believe they should be.
+1. **Cultural.** OR scientists are not trained in software engineering, and often do not believe they should be.
-2. **Technical** — designing and testing this class of software poses challenges that non-scientific software does not.
+2. **Technical.** Designing and testing this class of software poses challenges that non-scientific software does not.

 Left unaddressed, the common consequences are:

 - Code that works on one machine but is difficult to reproduce elsewhere.
-- Systems that are difficult for peers — and even their original authors — to maintain or extend.
+- Systems that are difficult for peers, and even for their original authors, to maintain or extend.
 - Changes that become risky because developers are afraid of breaking existing behavior.
 - Optimization applications that eventually need to be rewritten rather than evolved.